Lockszmith/MySlackEdits/git rebase conflict resolution.md

-# Welcome

-This is `test-git` repo
+# `git rebase` Conflict Resolution Demo

-The README.md will attempt to document all the commands in sequence.
+This README.md attempts to document a complete transcriptall the commands in sequence.

 The purpose is to demonstrate how branching, merging and rebasing work, allowing to examine `--theirs` and `--ours` in different situations.